smnookin/smnookin.github.io/_posts/2014-10-13-what-is-art-at-mit.md

 Not every MIT undergrad may pay much attention to the official public art around them or the famous architecture they live and work in, but that doesn’t mean that they don’t interact with their environment.
 Like any other discussion of MIT students, exploration of art is different for each individual.
 Whether living with a painting on loan from the List, exploring or enjoying public art all around campus, or adding to the unexpectedness of campus structures via hacks, many MIT students find ways to interact with art in their environment.

+(1): one of which you can "win" in the List's lottery and paint on your wall yourself!
-(1): speaking as a former MIT tour guide.
+(2): speaking as a former MIT tour guide.